-To encourage New Yorkers to register to be an organ donor and to save lives.
+To encourage New Yorkers to sign up to be an organ donor

 A first birthday celebration yesterday for Jared Allen of Jamaica, Queens was extra special: Jared received a life-saving liver transplant on New Year's Day at Mount Sinai Medical Center.
 He turned one on Thursday (Feb.
 10).